The Batman vs. Dracula: Plot

 The Joker and the Penguin break out of Arkham, racing to find money in a crypt at Gotham Cemetery.
 Joker is quickly intercepted by The Batman and is electrocuted by his super-charged joy buzzers and falls into a river, seemingly killing him.
-Penguin enters the cemetery and injures his hand, which drips blood onto a corpse, inadvertently bringing it to life; it is none other than the vampire king himself, Count Dracula, his body having been moved to Gotham City after his "death" in Transylvania.
+Penguin enters the cemetery, and the crypt he thinks where the treasure is hidden, and injures his hand, which drips blood onto a corpse, inadvertently bringing it to life; it is none other than the vampire king himself, Count Dracula, his body having been moved to Gotham City after his "death" in Transylvania.
 Penguin is spared from being bitten thanks to a watchman, whom Dracula bites instead; once the watchman revives as a vampire, Dracula hypnotizes Penguin into serving him as his daytime sentinel.

 One night, Batman witnesses a vampire attack but decides to put the incident at the back of his mind and, as Bruce Wayne, proceeds to host a corporate party at his manor.
-Dracula arrives, disguised as cultural anthropologist Dr. Alucard claiming to be visiting to study Batman, and takes an interest in Vicki Vale, a reporter who is interviewing and dating Bruce.
+Dracula arrives, disguised as cultural anthropologist Dr. Alucard, claiming to be visiting to study Batman, and takes an interest in Vicki Vale, a reporter who is interviewing and dating Bruce.
 After failing to bite Bruce to quench his thirst, Dracula bites a waiter instead; the new vampire scares Bruce's butler Alfred.
 Bruce immediately deduces "Alucard" is Dracula, and the disappearances of Gotham citizens, who have been dubbed "Lost Ones" by the media, are because they are being turned into vampires and spreading like a plague.
-The Batman determined to battle Dracula without harming the Lost Ones, wanting to find ways cure them.
-Due to eyewitnesses claiming to see a bat-like figure during the attacks, it is mistakenly reported Batman is the culprit.
+The Batman is determined to battle Dracula without harming the Lost Ones, seeking ways to cure them.
+Due to eyewitness reports of a bat-like figure during the attacks, it is mistakenly reported that Batman is the culprit.
 When Batman goes to Gotham Cemetery to look for Dracula's nest, he is chased down by a SWAT unit, all of whose members are taken by Dracula as they chase him back into the city.
 During a fight with Batman, Dracula offers to let him join his conquest of Gotham; Batman refuses.
 Just as Dracula has Batman at his mercy, the sun rises, and Dracula is forced to retreat, vowing to kill Batman for rejecting his offer.